evanpipta/rad-flux/README.md

 ## Concepts

-`flux-minimal` takes a few key concepts from flux architecture, Actions and Data Stores, and cuts out everything else.
+`rad-flux` takes a few key concepts from flux architecture, Actions and Data Stores, and cuts out everything else.
 It provides a simple, unopinionated, and non-magical interface to implement a simple form of flux architecture.
-The goal of `flux-minimal` is to be intuitive, easy, and fast to start using.
+The goal of `rad-flux` is to be intuitive, easy, and fast to start using.

-The only pieces of `flux-minimal` are two constructors: `DataStore` and `Actions`.
+The only pieces of `rad-flux` are two constructors: `DataStore` and `Actions`.

-A DataStore represents a piece of application state. `flux-minimal` doesn't dictate how these pieces are split up; a `flux-minimal` DataStore can be used to store the entire state of an application, or of a single component.
-The important thing is that a `flux-minimal` DataStore has a non-destructive `setState()` method that publishes change events to subscribers.
+A DataStore represents a piece of application state. `rad-flux` doesn't dictate how these pieces are split up; a `rad-flux` DataStore can be used to store the entire state of an application, or of a single component.
+The important thing is that a `rad-flux` DataStore has a non-destructive `setState()` method that publishes change events to subscribers.

-An instance of Actions in `flux-minimal` represents one group of actions that can be done within an application.
-Actions are source agnostic, i.e. can be used for actions initiated by the user, or by the program. `flux-minimal` provides an interface to call actions and subscribe to action calls from anywhere.
+An instance of Actions in `rad-flux` represents one group of actions that can be done within an application.
+Actions are source agnostic, i.e. can be used for actions initiated by the user, or by the program. `rad-flux` provides an interface to call actions and subscribe to action calls from anywhere.
 It supports synchronous and asynchronous actions, and does not dictate whether or not actions should have built-in side effects.

-`flux-minimal` has no reducers, dispatchers, or other concepts found in other flux implementations.
+`rad-flux` has no reducers, dispatchers, or other concepts found in other flux implementations.
 It really boils down to two simple "flows":
  - You create a store, listen to changes to that store's state from anywhere (and change it from anywhere), and then decide what to do next.
  - You create actions, listen for when they happen from anywhere (and make them happen from anywhere), and then decide what to do next.